HovHak/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
 ----------
-#### Please downlaod and use the jupyter file, alll the investigations are easy to follow with top bottom aproach
+#### Please downlaod and use the '.ipynb' file, alll the investigations are easy to follow with top bottom aproach